 How much can I contribute?

-- You can contribute up to 100% of your reduced salary or $20,500 for 2022—whichever figure is smaller.
+- You can contribute up to 100% of your reduced salary or $23,000 for 2024—whichever figure is smaller.
 (Your "reduced salary" is your salary amount after your required primary retirement plan contribution is made.)
-The limit for 2023 is $22,500.

 Can I roll over other retirement savings accounts?